 How much will I have to practice?

-If you want to get good, frankly, you have to practice a lot… and every day… even a couple of times a day!
+How long does it take to learn to play guitar?
+It is often said that it takes 10,000 hours of practice to become an expert in something.
+While that may not be entirely true, if you want to get good, frankly, you have to practice a lot… correctly… and every day… even a couple of times a day!
 Learning to play the guitar and read music is basically like learning a new language.
 The more you practice, the more often you practice, and the more you practice accurately, the faster and farther you will progress.

 Younger students tend to learn more quickly than older students, but learning an instrument is a long-term commitment for both child and parent.
 For young beginners, start with focused practice of around 15-20 minutes per day and set a goal to work up to 30 minutes per day.
 Depending on the age and attention span of the child, you can divide that daily practice time into several shorter segments.
 Parents should also encourage “playing” time as well as “practice” time.
 Your teacher will also use age-appropriate music games to help make practice fun and encourage steady progress.